Acute: Description for a sudden onset condition that usually lasts for a short period of time, usually shorter than six months.

 Opioids: Narcotic pain relievers.

 Physical dependence: A condition in which there are withdrawal symptoms if a person suddenly stops using a substance.
+Though addiction may be accompanied by physical dependence, it doesn't have to be.

 Tolerance: This condition occurs when the initial dose of a substance loses its effectiveness over time.